-- 10.3.1 Verify that the TPCx-AI provided kit is used and verify its version - 10.3.2 Verify that all 6 tests (Load, Power Training, Power Serving I, Power Serving II, Throughput, Scoring) (Clause 7.3) of the Performance Run completed with no error reported. - 10.3.3 Verify Validation tests (Clause 7.2) is completed with no error reported. - 10.3.4 Verify Benchmark Execution has been executed according to Clause 7.1 - 10.3.5 Verify the Validation test results reported for SF1 matches with reference result set provided with the TPCx-AI kit (Clause 7.2) - 10.3.6 Verify that all scripts and source code to implement the benchmark has been included in the Report. - 10.3.7 Verify Kit run report contains all information mentioned in Clause 5.4 - 10.3.8 Verify Test Sponsor Kit Modifications Clause 5.7 have been followed to ensure the parameter settings was performed as defined in the specification and required reports, files are provided as part of the FDR. - 10.3.9 Verify Clause 5.7.6 and 5.7.7 is followed and no Java code files were modified and no JAR file optimizers were used. - 10.3.10 Verify the test execution has produced the required output by checking the logfiles to see if all the training phases have created a model file and scoring phases complete with accuracy metrics in the Report. - 10,3,11 Verify that all components of the SUT are commercially available as per the TPC Pricing Specification. - 10.3.12 Verify that all components of the SUT are included in the pricing. - 10.3.13 Verify no aspect of SUT, including the dataset size, tuning parameters were changed in the Performance Run. - 10.3.14 Verify that the SF used for publication is valid according to Clause 3. - 10.3.15 Verify that the metrics are Reported as per the requirements in Clause 7 - 10.3.16 Verify that the SUT Pricing Report is in compliance with the TPC Pricing specification.
+- 10.3.1 Verify the version of the TPCx-AI provided kit used. - 10.3.2 Verify that all 6 tests (Load, Power Training, Power Serving I, Power Serving II, Throughput, Scoring) (Clause 7.3) of the Performance Test completed with no error reported. - 10.3.3 Verify Validation tests (Clause 7.2) is completed with no error reported. - 10.3.4 Verify Benchmark Execution has been completed according to the sequence of scripts listed in Clause 7.1 and the sequence of tests in Clause 7.3 - 10.3.5 Verify that all scripts and source code to implement the benchmark has been included in the Report. - 10.3.6 Verify Kit run report contains all information mentioned in Clause 5.3 - 10.3.7 Verify Test Sponsor Kit Modifications Clause 5.6 have been followed to ensure the parameter settings were set as defined in the specification and required reports, files are provided as part of the FDR. - 10.3.8 Verify Clause 5.6.6 and 5.6.7 is followed and no Java code files were modified and no JAR file optimizers were used. - 10.3.9 Verify the test execution has produced the required output by: - a) checking the tpcx-ai.db logfiles to see if the training test has created all the model files and scoring test complete with accuracy metrics in the Report.

-Comment: The auditor should also review the SUT pricing details in Clause 6.2 to verify the SUT Pricing Report
+10.3.10 Verify that the SUT Pricing as reported by the Test Sponsor is in compliance with the TPC Pricing specification.

-- 10.3.17 Verify that the Energy report is in compliance with the TPC Energy specification (if reported). - 10.3.18 Verify that Full Disclosure Report and Executive Summary Reports are accurately reported and comply with the reporting requirements.
-This includes but not limited to. - d) metric calculation - e) system availability - f) the diagrams of both measured and priced configuration - g) system pricing - h) the numerical quantity summary - i) Parameter files required as part of FDR are provided.
+Comment: The Auditor should also review the SUT pricing details in Clause 6.2 to verify the SUT Pricing Report

-APPENDIX A - PDGF USER GUIDE
+- 10.3.11 Verify that all components of the SUT are commercially available as per the TPC Pricing Specification. - 10.3.12 Verify that all components of the SUT are included in the pricing. - 10.3.13 Verify no aspect of SUT including tuning parameters were changed between the validation test and the Performance Test. - 10.3.14 Verify that the SF used for publication is valid according to Clause 3.1.3. - 10.3.15 Verify that the metrics are Reported as per the requirements in Clause 7.5 and there are no errors in the Report - 10.3.16 Verify that the Energy report is in compliance with the TPC Energy specification (if reported). - 10.3.17 Verify that Full Disclosure Report and Executive Summary Reports are accurately reported and comply with the reporting requirements.
+This includes but not limited to. - a) metric calculation - b) system availability - c) the diagrams of both measured and Priced Configuration - d) system pricing - e) the numerical quantity summary - f) Parameter files required as part of FDR are provided.

-PDGF is a TPC provided software package designed to facilitate the data generation of the TPCx-AI test dataset.
-This appendix provides information on how a Test Sponsor is to use the features and functionality of PDGF.
+Appendix A: PDGF USER guide

-PDGF generates the Test Dataset in an output folder along with the dataset for serving and scoring.
+- A.1 PDGF is a TPC provided software package designed to facilitate the data generation of the TPCx-AI Test Dataset.
+This appendix provides information on how a Test Sponsor is to use the features and functionality of PDGF. - A.2 PDGF generates the Test Dataset in an output folder along with the dataset for serving and scoring.

-With PDGF the Test Sponsor specifies the scale factor to be used and accordingly a unified dataset is generated where the size of the Test dataset will be very close to the scale factor specified.
+A.3 With PDGF the Test Sponsor specifies the scale factor to be used and accordingly a unified dataset is generated where the size of the Test dataset will be very close to the scale factor specified.